slzhou-xy/GREEN/README.md

 # Grid and Road Expressions Are Complementary for Trajectory Representation Learning

-The pytorch implementation of **KDD2025(August Cycle)** accepted paper "Grid and Road Expressions Are Complementary for Trajectory Representation Learning"
+**[KDD2025(August Cycle)]** The pytorch implementation of accepted paper "Grid and Road Expressions Are Complementary for Trajectory Representation Learning"

 ## Download data
-**Full data is coming soon**
+**The repo is now incomplete.
+Full readme and data are coming soon**

 The hyper-parameters are in `./config/config.py`